Fraudulent Go Fund Me accounts spike after Deputy Chisum's death

 "Sadly, we are already getting reports of false/fraudulent accounts that are being created."

-So far, the verified account titled "Deputy Troy Chisum Memorial Fund" has garnered more than $8,000 in donations.
+As of 7 a.m.
+Thursday, the verified account titled "Deputy Troy Chisum Memorial Fund" has garnered more than $9,000 in donations.
 The creator writes,

 "Any contributions would be greatly appreciated.
 Deputy Chisum was an honorable man and would have done the same for anyone.
 We thank you from the bottom of our hearts, even just for sharing."